Choosing A Good Domain Name

 Having words crunched together makes it hard on the eyes, increasing the likelihood of a misspelling.
 On the other hand, hyphens make your domain name longer.
 The longer the domain name, the easier it is for people to forget it altogether.
 Also, if someone recommends a site to someone else, they may forget to mention that each word in the domain name is separated by a hyphen.

 If you choose to leverage hyphens, limit the number of words between the hyphens to three.
-Another advantage to using hyphens is that search engines are able to pick up each unique word in the domain name as keywords, thus helping to make your site more visible in search engine results.
+Another advantage to using hyphens is that search engines are able to pick up each unique word in the domain name as a keyword, thus helping to make your site more visible in search engine results.

 There are many top-level domain names available today including .com, .net, .org, and .biz.
 In most cases, the more unusual the top-level domain, the more available domain names are available.
 However, the .com top-level domain is far and away from the most commonly used domain on the internet, driven by the fact that it was the first domain extension put to use commercially and has received incredible media attention.
 If you cannot lay your hands on a .com domain name, look for a .net domain name, which is the second most commercially popular domain name extension.